Captain Cook Monument Trail: Everything You Need to Know

 Punaluʻu Beach: The Best Place to See Sea Turtles on the Big Island

-Punalu’u Beach. located along the southern coast of the Big Island, should be at the top of your Hawaii bucket list, thanks to its jet–black sand, towering palm trees, and, frequently, adorable turtle friends basking on its shores.
-Here’s everything you need to know about visiting Punaluʻu Beach, one of the most stunning black sand beaches on the Big Island.
+Located along the southern coast of the Big Island, Punaluʻu Beach is a must-see destination, thanks to its jet-black sand, towering palm trees, and the adorable sea turtles frequently basking on its shores.
+Here is everything you need to know about visiting Punaluʻu Beach, one of the most stunning black sand beaches in Hawaii.

-Pohoiki Hot Springs: The Only Hot Springs on the Big Island of Hawaii That Haven’t Been Destroyed by Lava (Yet!)
+Pohoiki Hot Springs: The Only Hot Springs on the Big Island of Hawaii

 The 3 Best Captain Cook Snorkel Tours for Eco-Conscious Travelers